-You’ve seen it in “Rebel Without a Cause” and hundreds of other movies, TV shows, and commercials. (including La La Land) The Griffith Park Observatory is an iconic landmark in Los Angeles and its go-to gateway to the universe.
-It was recently renovated and expanded, making it even more appealing.
-You wouldn’t know it by looking at it from the outside because It still looks the same as it did when I was a kid.
+You’ve seen it in “Rebel Without a Cause” and hundreds of other movies, TV shows, and commercials.
+The Griffith Park Observatory is an iconic landmark in Los Angeles and a visual gateway to the universe.

 The hike from Ferndell Glen

-My sister came to visit me in LA so we decided to hike up to the Griffith Park Observatory from the Ferndell trail at the lower end of Western Canyon.
-The trail to the Observatory is 2 miles roundtrip, which isn’t bad, except that it’s almost 580 feet straight up.
+My sister was in town so we decided to hike up to the Griffith Park Observatory from the Ferndell trail at the lower end of Western Canyon.
+It is about 2 miles roundtrip, which isn’t bad, except that it’s almost 580 feet straight up.

-I wasn’t too worried about it because I walk every day for about 3 miles.
-We took our time, stopped frequently for photo (breathing) opportunities, and enjoyed the scenery.
+We took our time, stopped frequently for photo opportunities, (or an excuse to catch our breath), and enjoyed the scenery.

-The trail starts across the street from Trail’s Cafe near the playground.
+The trail starts across the street from The Trail’s, which is a tiny outdoor cafe near the playground.
 It forks off to the left and right but both directions end up at the Observatory.
-We went left to get a nice view of the Hollywood Sign.
-It was overcast that day and wasn’t the best for taking photos but it was still warm and comfortable to walk.
+We went left to get a good view of the Hollywood Sign.
+On another occasion, with my daughter, we went to the right.
+Both are lovely.

-If you veer right there is more shade but not as much of a view of the city and surrounding hills.
-I brought along my trusty water bottle inside a small shoulder bag.
+The trail on the right has more shade but not as much of a view of the city and surrounding hills.
+Make sure to bring a water bottle, especially on a warm day.

 We saw plenty of little dogs on the trail, so we figured if they could make it, so could we.